onurboyar/VarRedOpt/README.md

 problem.

-Our variance reduction framework makes it easier to conduct experiments without writing variance reduction algorithms itself.
-The idea is to get desired variance reduction algorithms from the user via a function that launches the simulation process and printing the simulation results.
+Our variance reduction framework makes it easier to conduct experiments without writing variance reduction algorithms.
+The idea is to get desired variance reduction algorithms from the user via a function that launches the simulation process and prints the simulation results.
 The launcher function is the only function user needs to fill with parameters.
-The parameters of this function are the name of the variance reduction algorithms to be applied, the naive simulation and parameters to feed the simulation function.
+The parameters of this function are the name of the variance reduction algorithms to be applied, the naive simulation and parameters to be passed on the simulation function.
 The name of this launcher function in our framework is *sim.outer(. . . ).* Variance reduction algorithms are already implemented in our framework and the user can easily take advantage of these methods by simply writing their function names.

 Installation
 ------------